 - We also wrote op-eds that ran in leading outlets, including for Rendell and former Transportation Secretary Ray LaHood that was published in The Hill.

-- We worked with radio booking specialists Lyons PR to create a radio media tour that reached more than 6 million viewers and listeners through 17 interviews with local news programs.
+- We worked with radio booking specialists Lyons PR to create television and radio media tours that reach millions viewers and listeners through dozens of interviews with local news programs.

 - We also coordinated a "Thunderclap," which included simultaneous participation from more than 400 social media accounts.
 In 2016, our hashtag, #ValueWater, received more than 12 million social media impressions.